 For some it is best to write early in the morning, for others it is late at night.
 Again find what works for you.

-Throw away your television
+Throw away your television and your games

 Most of the people that say that they are too busy to be able to work on their sites regularly, still seem to have enough time to watch hours of television every day.
 TV watching might be entertaining, but it is not going to bring you closer to your goals.
+Same with games and apps.
+Give all your games away, remove all the apps and gain back the hours they suck from your life.

 Forget your strict schedule